ZebMcKayhan/WireguardManager/README.md

 You can force an arbitrary name instead of wg11, wg12 a.s.o but some function would not work correctly in wgm so I dont recommend it.

-Now you can use 2 command to look at your import:
+Now you can use several command to look at your import:
 ```sh
 E:Option ==> list
 ```